Vajram-And-RaviVajram-And-Ravi

 About Sudan:

-• It is located in northeastern Africa.
+• It is a country located in northeastern Africa.

 • Sudan also has a significant coastline along the Red Sea.